jmeggitt/gc_api/examples/README.md

 > `gc_api` is able to serve the needs of a GC.
 While they may help as examples, they should be considered work in
 > progress tests at the moment.

-## `mark_and_sweep`
+## `mark_and_compact`
-An extremely simple bare-bones mark and sweep garbage collector.
+An extremely simple bare-bones mark and compact garbage collector.
 At the moment, the current implementation is a bit sloppy as it is only being used for testing purposes.